 Medigap plans have a monthly premium and depending on the plan, they provide 50–100% of certain uncovered parts A and B costs.

 Breast cancer involves the abnormal growth of cells in the breast.
-According to the Centers for Disease Control and Prevention (CDC), it is the second most common type of cancer for women in America.
+According to the Centers for Disease Control and Prevention (CDC), it is the

 The disease can start in any part of the breast, such as: